claws-scot/claws-scot.github.io/quadtree-structure.md

 ```

 #### No Quadtree
-The quadtree structure is disabled using the following setup:
+The quadtree structure can be disabled using the following setup:

 ```python
 # Quadtree structure